 MCPS will be at the forefront of environmental stewardship using innovation, partnerships, and creative thinking to inspire significant, positive, and meaningful contributions that will sustain resilient communities for current and future generations.

-Ever since October 1992, the country has been celebrating Energy Action Month - this year we are focusing all of our efforts on ELECTRIFY EVERYTHING!
-Montgomery County has been a national leader in responding to the challenge of climate change.
+Since 1992, Montgomery County has celebrated "Energy Action Month" each October.
+Last year, they focused all of their efforts on the phrase, "ELECTRIFY EVERYTHING!"
+Montgomery County has long been a national leader in responding to the challenge of climate change.
 Setting aggressive GHG emissions reduction targets, the County aims to reduce GHG by 80% by 2027 and 100% by 2035.
-The only way to tackle the impacts of climate change is to Electrify Everything.
+The only way to tackle the impacts of climate change is to electrify everything.
 For more information, click here.

 On June 28, 2022, the Montgomery County Public Schools Board of Education unanimously adopted a transformative sustainability policy.
 Titled Policy ECA, Sustainability, the policy commits the school district to cutting greenhouse gas emissions 80% by 2027 and 100% by 2035 compared to 2005 levels, in line with the County's Climate Action Plan.
-To achieve this, the policy centers environmental sustainability in every aspect of MCPS, from the type of energy powering school buildings to the depth of climate change education students receive in the classroom.
+To achieve this, the policy centers on environmental sustainability in every aspect of MCPS, from the type of energy powering school buildings to the depth of climate change education students receive in the classroom.

 Read about the important guidance and resources for those interested in Increasing the Use of Outdoor Spaces on school sites for activities including lunch, recess, and learning.

 Please note that this Web page may contain links to one or more pages that are outside MCPS.
 MCPS does not control the content or relevancy of those pages.